developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 If the password is reset, an email is sent from `zdtrksupport@zebra.com`.

+### Web Portal Requirements

+The web portal allows adminstrators to configure application behavior, manage users and manage licenses.
+To access the web portal, in a supported browser enter the URL provided by Zebra.
+For first-time use, login with the super administrator (SuperAdmin) credentials provided.

+The supported browsers are:

+* Chrome
+* Edge
+* Safari (v14.0 and later)

 ---

 ## Manual Installation

-The prerequisites must be met prior to proceeding with the manual installation procedure.
+The requirements and prerequisites must be met prior to proceeding with the manual installation procedure.

 ### Prerequisites